About me

 I grew up under the hot South American sun, in Paraguay, but emigrated to the UK in 2008, which produced great changes in my life, and thus I developed Generalised Anxiety Disorder (GAD).

-I trained in organisational stress management and individual stress, to understand issues at work that could affect our health.
-I also took a training in Workplace Chaplaincy and worked for some years for the Police and Rescue Team in Derbyshire. â€‹In following years I trained in Person Centred Counselling until I became a BACP Accredited Counsellor.
+I started training in organisational stress management and individual stress, to understand issues at work that could affect our physical body and mental health.
+I also took a training in Workplace Chaplaincy and worked for some years for the Police and Rescue Team in Derbyshire.

-More recently, I have been working with NHS patients and staff. â€‹â€‹Through a private practice I work with clients from different backgrounds providing online counselling.
+More recently, I have been working with NHS patients and staff.
+Through a private practice I work with clients from different backgrounds providing online counselling.

-I work with neurotypical and neurodivergent clients, with adults, teenagers and children from age 11. â€‹â€‹â€‹â€‹I work also around gender and sexual diversity.
+I work with neurotypical and neurodivergent clients, with adults, older adults, and young people from age 11 and above.
 I have vast experience providing Pride Counselling.

 Nowadays I am a Counsellor, but since I have a lived experience with mental health issues myself, I have a unique dual perspective.

-I am fluent in English, and Spanish.
+I am fluent in English, Spanish and Portuguese.